NeoKEX/neokex-ibot-v1/replit.md

 This is a highly advanced Instagram bot built with Node.js and the neokex-ica chat API.
 The bot is designed to handle Instagram messages, commands, and events similar to GoatbotV2's architecture.

 ## Recent Changes
-- **2025-10-31 (Latest)**: Message Visibility & Prefix Command Fixes
+- **2025-10-31 (Latest)**: Immediate Message Response & Visibility
+  - **Removed Message Queue**: Bot now responds instantly without queueing delays
+    - Messages are sent immediately when commands are executed
+    - No more artificial delays from queue processing
   - **Message Visibility Fixed**: Messages now show immediately in chat
-    - Added 500ms post-send delay to ensure Instagram processes messages
+    - Increased post-send delay to 2000ms to ensure Instagram processes messages
     - No more need to refresh chat to see bot responses
   - **Prefix Command Behavior**: Proper separation of info display vs. command execution
     - Type `prefix` (without prefix) → Shows current global and thread prefix info